brianSalk/probability-notes/moments/joint_distributions/README.md

 P(X = x) = \sum_{y} P(X = x, Y = y)
 ```
 ## conditional
-This measures the probability of a variable given another variable has a certain value
+This is the probability of one variable given that another variable has a certain value.